Clariteia/minos-documentation/docs/quickstart/aggregate.md

 )
 ```

 One important thing to notice is that the `create`, `update` and `delete` operations are writing operations, so all of them generates some kind of event to be stored internally and notified to others so that these operations requires to use the *Repository* and *Broker* components.
 However, the following operations (`get` and `find`) are reading operations, so the execution of them does not generate any events.
-Also, as it will be explained later, these operations are related with `Aggregate` instances, so it's needed to use the *Snapshot* component, whose purpose is to provide a simple and efficient way to access them.
+Also, as it will be explained later, these operations are related with `Aggregate` instances, so it is needed to use the *Snapshot* component, whose purpose is to provide a simple and efficient way to access them.

 #### Get